 My loaf consisted of 2 cups organic unbleached wheat bread flour & 1 cup whole wheat flour.
 Next time I will start the oven at 500 degrees to get it hot and reduce it to 450 or 475 after I put the bread in.
 I also forgot to slash the top before baking, this recipe doesn’t call for it but it really gives it that rustic feel.
 Using the parchment paper keeps the mess to a minimum with pretty much the same results…as with anything, the more practice, the better we get and find the little tricks that work best individually.

-Youtube video with Mark Bittman & Jim Lahey for No Knead Bread…takes 5 minutes to watch and is helpful!
+Check ou this Youtube video with Mark Bittman & Jim Lahey for No Knead Bread…takes 5 minutes to watch and is helpful!